 However, in September 2009 the Constitutional Court struck down the law which reduced the length of the lower house term.
 The Chamber of Deputies and the Senate immediately passed an amendment to the constitution to allow an early election to be held on November 6-7, but when the actual dissolution vote came up, the Social Democrats did an about-face and blocked the measure, along with the Communists and the Greens.
 As a result, the parliamentary election was postponed until May 28-29, 2010, when the Chamber's four-year term came to an end.

 Both CSSD and ODS lost considerable support in the May 2010 parliamentary election, although the Social Democrats topped the poll, narrowly ahead of the Civic Democrats.
 Nonetheless, ODS and two new right-of-center parties - Tradition Responsibility Prosperity 09 (TOP 09) and Public Affairs (VV) - secured a sizable overall majority of 118 seats, and the three parties subsequently reached an agreement to form a coalition government headed by ODS leader Petr Necas.

 Prime Minister Necas remained in office until June 2013, when he resigned after his chief of staff was arrested on charges of corruption and abuse of power.
 ODS then nominated Chamber of Deputies Speaker Miroslava Nemcová to succeed Necas as head of government, but in a controversial move President Milos Zeman appointed instead his economic advisor and former finance minister, Jiri Rusnok to form a technocratic cabinet of non-party experts.
-However, the following August Prime Minister Rusnok resigned after his government lost a confidence vote in the Chamber of Deputies; the Chamber subsequently voted to dissolve itself and hold an early election, scheduled to be held next October 25-26.
+However, the following August Prime Minister Rusnok resigned after his government lost a confidence vote in the Chamber of Deputies; the Chamber subsequently voted to dissolve itself and hold an early election the following October 25-26.

 Álvarez-Rivera.
 All Rights Reserved.